andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

   hero: Real Help Doncaster **How it Works**
 intro:
   body: >-
-    **The Real Help campaign is a for Doncaster that pays for items that local people need to end and prevent homelessness.**
+    **The Real Help campaign is designed  to bring together people experiencing homelessness, charities, grassroots groups, the council, businesses and individuals to End Homelessness in Doncaster.**
   button:
     text: 'Changing the way you DONATE changes lives '
     url: 'https://www.justgiving.com/realhelpdoncaster'